 From Ruby Roth, there’s the great ‘Help Yourself Cookbook for Kids: 60 Easy Plant-Based Recipes Kids Can Make to Stay Healthy and Save the Earth.’
 Colourful and cute, full of interesting facts, collage photo illustrations and cute animal characters.

-Don’t miss GreenBay Vegan Supermarket for gourmet products such as the cheeses below, perfect for the end of a Vegan Christmas meal.
+Don’t miss GreenBay Vegan Supermarket for gourmet products such as the cheeses above, perfect for the end of a Vegan Christmas meal.

-Approved Food sell clearance food and other goods, lots of festive things at this time of year.
-They often stock health food brands and vegan specialities.
-It changes daily.
+Low Price Foods and Approved Food sell clearance food and other goods, and lots of festive things in winter.
+They often have health food brands and vegan specialties.
+Stock changes daily.
 Bargains to be had.

 Ethical Superstore – stocks some fab food and drink from various green and fairtrade brands.